OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/gov.md

 ---
 title: gov
-description: This page provides information on the 'gov' command, enabling the display of an asset's governance.
+description: "This page provides information on the 'gov' command, enabling the display" of an asset's governance.
 The command is easy to use and requires no parameters.
 keywords:
 - gov